 The HttpServletRequest.getUserPrincipal() will return the result of SecurityContextHolder.getContext().getAuthentication().
 This means it is an Authentication which is typically an instance of UsernamePasswordAuthenticationToken when using username and password based authentication.
 This can be useful if you need additional information about your user.
-For example, you might have created a custom UserDetailsService that returns a custom UserDetailsService that returns a custom UserDetailsService that returns a custom UserDetails containing a first and last name for your user.
+For example, you might have created a custom UserDetailsService that returns a custom UserDetails containing a first and last name for your user.
 You could obtain this information with the following: